T0P0ICHH/PvzPopCapInstaller/README.md

 ![Image 2](https://i.imgur.com/WjjWJUj.png)
 ### 5. Hope you enjoy!

-Works only with Windows btw.
+Compatible with any version of Windows.